jbautista1218/NBA-Data/README.md

 # NBA-Data

+### Introduction
-Since my interest for data started from watching sports games and ESPN all the time, I thought it would only be right to work on a project including those things.
-In this project, I have compiled stats from the NBA dating back to the 1999-00 season (around when I first started watching basketball).
+Since my interest for data started from keeping up with stats for sports as a kid, I thought it would be interesting to work on a project using that data.
+In this project, I have compiled stats from the NBA dating back to the 1999-00 season (around when I first started watching basketball) until the 2021-2022 season.
+I used various Python tools to pull the data from the internet, clean/organize the data, and used Machine-learning toolkits in Python to give MVP predictions based on player and team statistics.
+The data was also exported into SQL and Tableau for data analysis and visualization, to gain insights on trends and relationships throughout the NBA seasons.

+## Observations

 #### Included Files: